-Beck also notes that like other giant breeds, there's some controversy among veterinarians about when is the right time to spay or neuter a Leonberger.
+Beck also notes that, like other giant breeds, there's some controversy among veterinarians about when is the right time to spay or neuter a Leonberger.
 The Leo's large size and potential stress on growing bones means the dog's growth plates close later than in smaller breeds.

 Dogs more or less matching the description of the Leonberger have existed in Germany since at least the 1580s.
-However, the first generally agreed upon existence of the dog we know as the Leo comes from—wait for it—the town of Leonberg, around 1830, according to the International Union for Leonberger Dogs.
+However, the first generally agreed upon existence of the dog we know as the Leo comes from—wait for it—the town of Leonberg, around 1846, according to the International Union for Leonberger Dogs.

 By the end of World War I, there were 25 Leonbergers left, only five of which were suitable for breeding.
 World War II was even worse, reducing the Leonberger population down to eight.
 Every Leo alive today can trace their lineage directly back to those eight post-war dogs.